nicti/aa-standingsrequests/README.md

 `SR_CORPORATIONS_ENABLED` | switch to enable/disable ability to request standings for corporations | `True`
 `SR_NOTIFICATIONS_ENABLED` | Send notifications to users about the results of standings requests | `False` `SR_OPERATION_MODE` | Select the entity type of your standings master.
+Can be: `"alliance"` or `"corporation"` | `"alliance"` `SR_PREVIOUSLY_EFFECTIVE_GRACE_HOURS` | Grace period before a standing previously marked effective, but that is no longer effective, will be reset | `2`
-Can be: `"alliance"` or `"corporation"` | `"alliance"` `SR_REQUIRED_SCOPES` | map of required scopes per state (Mandatory, can be [] per state) | - `SR_REVOCATIONS_STALE_DAYS` | Standings revocations will be considered stale and removed from the local database after the configured days | `7`
+`SR_REQUIRED_SCOPES` | map of required scopes per state (Mandatory, can be [] per state) | -
+`SR_REVOCATIONS_STALE_DAYS` | Standings revocations will be considered stale and removed from the local database after the configured days | `7`
 `SR_STANDINGS_STALE_HOURS` | Standing data will be considered stale and removed from the local database after the configured hours.
 The latest standings data will never be purged, no matter how old it is | `48`
+`SR_STANDING_TIMEOUT_HOURS` | Max hours to wait for a standing to be effective after being marked actioned.
+Non effective standing requests will be reset when this timeout expires. | `24`
 `STANDINGS_API_CHARID` | Eve Online ID of character to use for fetching alliance contacts from ESI (Mandatory) | - `STR_ALLIANCE_IDS` | Eve Online ID of alliances.
 Characters belonging to one of those alliances are considered "in organization".
 Your main alliance goes here when in alliance mode.
 (Mandatory, can be []) | -
 `STR_CORP_IDS` | Eve Online ID of corporations.
 Characters belonging to one of those corporations are considered "in organization".
 Your main corporation goes here when in corporation mode.
 (Mandatory, can be []) | -